Customize Consent Preferences

 • Influence: High

-Similarly, you need to define for every stakeholder how much buy-in you want from each in the decision-making process, to whom you should inform about the changes, and who are the stakeholders who are least interested in the project.
+Similarly, you need to define for every stakeholder how much buy-in you want from each in the decision-making process, to whom you should inform about the changes, and who the stakeholders are who are least interested in the project.

 Stakeholder analysis tools